Hobby horse: Morris and other ritual dance

-Some historical English Morris dance "sides" (teams) had hobby horses associated with them, but the popularity of such animals with morris sides today probably dates from the early years of the morris revival, when Ilmington Morris created a tourney horse, ridden by Sam Bennett for many years.
+Several morris teams formed or revived from the late nineteenth century onwards have incorporated a hobby-horse into their side, though there is no evidence that this is a continuation of the historic association which largely ceased in the seventeenth century.
+Early revival teams such as those from Bidford-upon-Avon and Ilmington incorporated a hobby-horse despite the lack of evidence of the morris tradition there including one.
 Some modern revival sides have extended their animal repertoire in various imaginative and appropriate ways, e.g. Pig Dyke Molly molly dancers, who wear black and white costumes and makeup, have a hobby zebra.

 A hobby horse takes part in the ancient Abbots Bromley Horn Dance.
 The old original horse (see gallery, above) has been replaced by a more realistic carving in recent years.

 Other customs including hobby horses

 Hodening or Hoodening

 A custom which took place at, or in the lead-up to, Christmas in eastern Kent, involving a group of ploughmen or other farmworkers leading a Hooden Horse (a horse's head made of wood, set on a short pole, with snapping jaws (sometimes set with nails for teeth) operated by a person hidden under a piece of sacking or a stable-blanket to represent the animal's body).
 The custom, described as "only just extinct" by folklorist Violet Alford in 1952, has since been revived in various places.